 Selected problems in the fire and hazards fields, occupational safety, occupational health and industrial security area.
 Research of state-of-the-art technologies to prevent or correct such problems.
 Development of computer software to simulate selected hazard conditions.
-4370 Human Factors in Fire and Safety (3-3-1) Prerequisite: Senior standing.
+4370 Human Factors in Fire and Safety (3-3-0) Prerequisite: Junior standing and declared major.
 Case study of the influence of human behavior in life losses during hazardous situations.
 Cases include flood, tornado, fire, and explosions.

-4375 Security of Computing Systems (3-3-0)

-Prerequisite: ENGR 1400.
+4375 Security of Computing Systems (3-3-0) Prerequisite: ENGR 1400.